pablodecm/phd_thesis/src/102_chapter_2.md

 a set of stable or sufficiently long-lived particles and their kinematics properties that would propagate through the detector.

-![Transverse view of a section of the CMS detector, adapted from [@Sirunyan:2017ulk].
+![Transverse view of a section of the CMS detector and the interactions of the various particle types with the detecting sub-components.
+Figure has been adapted from [@Sirunyan:2017ulk].
 ](gfx/102_chapter_2/CMS_transverse.pdf){
 #fig:CMS_transverse width=70%}